tapan-samal/Interview-Questions/JavaScript.md

    <h3>46.
 Explain the difference betwen shallow copy and deep copy in JavaScript…?
 Imp</h3>
     <p>
-       Shallow Copy : <br>
+       Shallow Copy :
-       A shallow copy creates a new object or array, but it does not create copies of nested objects or arrays. <br>
+         A shallow copy creates a new object or array, without copy the nested objects or arrays.
+         It only copies the top level properties.
-       Changes made to the nested objects or arrays in the copy are reflected in the original, and vice versa. <br>
+         Changes made to the nested objects or arrays in the copy are reflected in the original, and vice versa.
-       Shallow copying is generally faster than deep copy because it only involves copying references. <br>
+         Shallow copying is generally faster than deep copy because it only involves copying references.
-       Shallow copy using : Object.assign({}, originalObject). <br><br>
+         Shallow copy using : Object.assign({}, sourceObject), spread operator(...), Array.slice().
-       Deep Copy : <br>
+         Deep Copy :
-       A deep copy creates a new object or array along with copies of all nested objects or arrays. <br>
+         A deep copy creates a new object or array along with copies of all nested objects or arrays.
-       Changes made to the nested objects or arrays in the copy do not affect the original. <br>
+         Changes made to the nested objects or arrays in the copy do not affect the original.
-       Deep copying is necessary when we want complete independence between the original and the clone. <br>
+         Deep copying is necessary when we want complete independence between the original and the clone.
-       Deep copy using: JSON.parse(JSON.stringify(originalObject)).
+         Deep copy using: JSON.parse(JSON.stringify(originalObject)) and structuredClone().
     </p>

    <h3>47.
 What is Set Object in JavaScript…?
 Imp</h3>